hardknock-dot/Fine-tuning-on-Pre-trained-Model-for-Cell-type-Annotation/README.md

 - Getting the whole thing to run required very specific setup.
 A small mismatch in version could break it all.
 - I realised that I should’ve used a virtual env or Docker early on — that would’ve saved me so much time.
-- Honestly, it made me realize how important clean documentation and proper requirements files are 😅
+- Honestly, it made me realize how important clean documentation and proper requirements files are needed.

 ---